 Closed head injuries are the leading cause of death for children under the age of four.
 Among young people, closed head injuries are the leading cause of cognitive impairment and physical disabilities.

 About half of closed injury patients experience some type of psychological disruption.
 Issues may include anxiety disorders such as panic disorders or specific phobias and/or depression or loss of self esteem.

-If you or someone you love has been diagnosed with a closed head injury as the result of someone else’s actions, you’re urged to consult a personal injury attorney such as the Trip and fall lawyer Las Vegas, NV locals trust.
+If you or someone you love has been diagnosed with a closed head injury as the result of someone else’s actions, you’re urged to consult a personal injury attorney such as a personal injury attorney locals trust.
 An attorney can advise you of your rights, including any compensation you may be entitled to under the law.